-Jack Guterman was born in Guildford, Surrey, on 1 August 1920, the older of the two children of Jack and Jane Guterman.
-His father came from a Jewish family who had fled Poland in the 1890s, while his mother was of Irish descent.
-His father, an accountant, had served on the Western Front in the First World War.
+Jack Guterman was born in Ramsgate, Kent, on 1 August 1920, the older of the two children of Jack and Jane Guterman.
+His family then moved to Guildford.
+His father, an accountant, served on the Western Front in the First World War, and came from a Jewish family who had fled Poland in the 1890s, while his mother was of Irish descent.
 Guterman went to Sandfield Primary School and on to Guildford Royal Grammar School in 1931.
-He left school in 1937 and went to work in his father’s accountancy practice.
+He left school in 1937 and studied at art school in Andover, where his tutor was the artist Dick Hosking.
+He then went to work in his father’s accountancy practice.

 When the war came, he volunteered for the RAF and was selected for training as an air observer.
 He went on to qualify as a wireless operator/air gunner, and finished his training in the autumn of 1941.

+He became good friends with Ottley, and they shared a room together in their quarters at RAF Bottesford.
+They spent much of their spare time talking about the arts and listening to music.
 Guterman’s last operation in 207 Squadron was on 8 March 1943, on a trip to Nuremburg.
 With this he finished his tour and could have opted to go to a training unit for at least six months.
-He was also recommended for a DFM, in which the citation mentioned:
+He was also recommended for a DFM, of which part of the citation read:

 In both capacities [as air gunner and wireless operator], he has consistently shown the greatest enthusiasm, determination and efficiency.
 In the capacity of air gunner, Sergeant Guterman displays a fine fighting spirit, welcoming every opportunity to use his guns against the enemy.
 On one occasions when returning from Kassel, he successfully attacked light gun and searchlight positions from a low level.
 His courage, reliability and perseverance have made this airman a most valuable member of aircrew.

-Unfortunately the award did not come through before the Dams Raid, and the medal was presented to his family after the war.
+Unfortunately the award did not come through before the Dams Raid, and the medal was sent to his family after the war.